Have something to say?

 I copied large number of files from one NAS to another using robocopy command.
 Several power outages happened during this process, so I wanted to verify that the target files match to the bit against the source files, and Gemini recommended TeraCopy - and I purchased it.
 So I set up the source path (let’s say \\A\B\C) then the target path (\\E\F\G\C), where the C folder on both NASes contain exactly the same set of folders and files.
 Then I say Verify (with the options set correctly), and yet when I run it, it always says “No Target File” for each file in the source folder.
 What am I doing wrong?
 When I am in the Browse for the T, I can see all the folders under “C”, but i don’t see any files.
 But this is also the case when I browse the Source yet TeraCopy can see all the files there.
 Finally, again upon Gemini advice, I tried to run the command line: This is on Windows 11.
 There I get a blue error pop-up box which says “This app can’t run on your PC (to find a version for your PC, check with the software publisher“ - and now the TeraCopy installation is messed up, and I have to reinstall it.
 I hope someone can help, thank you.

-Goran Janevski 26 days ago
+Goran Janevski About 1 month ago

 TeraCopy